A native of Belgium, it’s Paris, the capital city of fashion that magnetized this headstrong over achiever.

 By Azzedine Alaia’s side, Véronique Leroy learned to “see” for three years.
 To understand the body, she assimilated the architecture of clothing there and ripened her sense of the cut.
 She also learned patience.
 With Martine Sitbon, she retained the ways and means of staging a collection and preparing a fashion show.

 In 1991, as a result of her self-imposed obsessive harshness, Véronique Leroy created her own brand and engraved her code.

-A consultant stylist at the maison Léonard for eight years (from 2004 to 2011) Véronique Leroy has been working for the nomadic/urban/luxury designer brand MUS since 2010.
+A consultant stylist at the maison Léonard for eight years (from 2004 to 2011) Véronique Leroy has been working for the nomadic/urban/luxury designer brand MUS until 2010 to 2014.